A new global study has correlated high consumption of dietary fats with a reduced risk of death and stroke.

 Contrast this with the gentle processing method used to procure true olive oil – one which preserves the integrity of the beneficial fatty acids and antioxidants.

-Eating plenty of omega-3 rich foods is also recommended: vegetarians should look to chia, flaxseed and unrefined flaxseed oil, while meat eaters should aim to consume a few portions of oily fish per week.
+Eating plenty of omega-3 rich foods is another recommendation we would endorse: vegetarians should look to chia, flaxseed and unrefined flaxseed oil, while meat eaters should aim to consume a few portions of oily fish per week.

 If needed, you can also supplement with a fish oil containing high amounts of omega-3 EPA and DHA.